 Highland Morning

-If you’re looking for flavorful twists on brunch classics, Highland Morning is the place to be.
-From the Ultimate Crab Cake Benedict to Sarah’s Southern Pecan Waffles, Highland Morning has something for both sweet and savory fans.
-Round up your friends and order some plates to share, because you’re going to want to try a little of everything.
-Just be sure to check out the Biscuits ‘N’ Gravy, a regular winner of the People’s Choice Award for Best biscuits and gravy at Louisville’s annual Gravy Cook-Off.
+Highland Morning is the place to be if you’re looking for flavorful twists on brunch classics.
+From the Ultimate Crab Cake Benedict to Sarah’s Southern Pecan Waffles, the eatery has something for both sweet and savory fans.
+Round up your friends and order some plates to share because you’re going to want to try a little of everything.
+Just be sure to check out the Biscuits’ N’ Gravy, a regular winner of the People’s Choice Award for Best biscuits and gravy at Louisville’s annual Gravy Cook-Off.

 Our favorite menu item is the Ultimate Crab Cake Benedict.
 Image: Highland Morning